Asure Software (NASDAQ:ASUR) Issues Q1 2022 Earnings Guidance

-Asure Software (NASDAQ:ASUR – Get Rating) last announced its quarterly earnings data on Monday, March 14th.
-The technology company reported $0.02 EPS for the quarter, topping the Zacks’ consensus estimate of ($0.04) by $0.06.
+Asure Software (NASDAQ:ASUR – Get Rating) last posted its earnings results on Monday, March 14th.
+The technology company reported $0.02 EPS for the quarter, beating the consensus estimate of ($0.04) by $0.06.
 Asure Software had a negative return on equity of 0.32% and a net margin of 4.20%.
-During the same period last year, the business earned ($0.04) earnings per share.
-As a group, sell-side analysts anticipate that Asure Software will post -0.1 EPS for the current year.
+During the same period in the previous year, the company posted ($0.04) EPS.
+Equities analysts anticipate that Asure Software will post -0.1 EPS for the current year.

-Several large investors have recently added to or reduced their stakes in ASUR.
-Royal Bank of Canada lifted its holdings in shares of Asure Software by 31.2% during the 2nd quarter.
-Royal Bank of Canada now owns 6,312 shares of the technology company’s stock valued at $56,000 after purchasing an additional 1,500 shares in the last quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Royal Bank of Canada boosted its stake in shares of Asure Software by 31.2% during the 2nd quarter.
+Royal Bank of Canada now owns 6,312 shares of the technology company’s stock worth $56,000 after acquiring an additional 1,500 shares in the last quarter.
 D. E. Shaw & Co.
-Inc. lifted its stake in Asure Software by 29.2% in the 4th quarter.
+Inc. boosted its position in shares of Asure Software by 29.2% in the fourth quarter.
 D. E. Shaw & Co.
-Inc. now owns 19,192 shares of the technology company’s stock valued at $150,000 after acquiring an additional 4,340 shares in the last quarter.
-Citadel Advisors LLC lifted its stake in Asure Software by 102.1% in the 2nd quarter.
-Citadel Advisors LLC now owns 40,136 shares of the technology company’s stock valued at $356,000 after acquiring an additional 20,277 shares in the last quarter.
-Millennium Management LLC lifted its stake in Asure Software by 6.4% in the 4th quarter.
-Millennium Management LLC now owns 47,167 shares of the technology company’s stock valued at $369,000 after acquiring an additional 2,836 shares in the last quarter.
-Finally, Morgan Stanley lifted its stake in Asure Software by 1,927.0% in the 2nd quarter.
-Morgan Stanley now owns 44,331 shares of the technology company’s stock valued at $393,000 after acquiring an additional 42,144 shares in the last quarter.
-Institutional investors and hedge funds own 69.87% of the company’s stock.
+Inc. now owns 19,192 shares of the technology company’s stock worth $150,000 after buying an additional 4,340 shares during the period.
+Citadel Advisors LLC boosted its position in shares of Asure Software by 102.1% in the second quarter.
+Citadel Advisors LLC now owns 40,136 shares of the technology company’s stock worth $356,000 after buying an additional 20,277 shares during the period.
+Morgan Stanley boosted its position in shares of Asure Software by 1,927.0% in the second quarter.
+Morgan Stanley now owns 44,331 shares of the technology company’s stock worth $393,000 after buying an additional 42,144 shares during the period.
+Finally, Millennium Management LLC boosted its position in shares of Asure Software by 6.4% in the fourth quarter.
+Millennium Management LLC now owns 47,167 shares of the technology company’s stock worth $369,000 after buying an additional 2,836 shares during the period.
+69.87% of the stock is owned by institutional investors and hedge funds.

 About Asure Software (Get Rating)